-The Office of the Registrar, located in Ellington 316, is the central administrative office responsible for the registration process, maintaining permanent academic records, performing degree audits, enforcing the academic policies of the University, and generally ensuring that student academic issues are dealt with accurately and professionally.
+The Office of the Registrar, located in Ellington 316, is the central administrative office responsible for the registration process, maintaining permanent academic records, performing degree audits, enforcing the academic policies of the University, and generally ensuring student academic issues are dealt with accurately and professionally.
 This office approves requests for student data from the computerized student record system (Banner).

-All registration at APSU is conducted via the web.
+APSU students register via the Web.
 The registration process includes three phases.
-The dates for each phase are stated in the official University calendar on the web
+The dates for each phase are stated in the official University calendar on the Web.